Croatian Air Force Legion: Fighter operations

 At the end of 1942 the unit was given a three-month rest, returning to Nikolayev on 21 February 1943.
 Although the unit continued to score kills, there was a spate of defections from 15./JG 52, with pilots flying to Soviet airfields.
 The remaining pilots were questioned by the Luftwaffe, the Staffel was withdrawn from the front, and the commander of the HZL was replaced.
 This was the end of the second tour of 15./JG 52 on the Eastern Front.
 The Luftwaffe decided to replace most of the remaining pilots of 15./JG 52 with newly trained men, and several veterans of the Staffel joined them during their fighter training at Fürth.
 Twelve graduated on 1 October 1943 and they arrived with two other pilots at Nikolayev on 21 October 1943, where they were equipped with eight Bf 109G-4s and G-6s.
 They deployed to their airfield at Bagerovo and commenced combat missions on 26 October.
-By late 1943 the Squadron had tallied 283 kills, and had 14 pilots who had gained flying ace status.
+By late 1943, the Squadron had tallied 283 kills, and had 14 pilots who had gained flying ace status.

 The Squadron continued with its fine performances until March 1944 when the Luftwaffe decided that attempting to maintain 15./JG 52 was futile, and the men were sent home to the NDH to help to combat the increasing air activity over the Balkans by the Allies.
 During its three tours, the Staffel had accounted for a total of 297 Soviet aircraft when it was re-deployed to Croatia.

 At least part of the unit returned to the Eastern Front when, at the beginning of July, the Luftwaffe reconsidered its decision.
 They were transported to Romania and then the Slovak Republic, but no aircraft were provided, and on 21 July the pilots were advised that the HZL was to be disbanded.
 Despite this, in August they were moved to an airfield in East Prussia, where they took delivery of ten Bf 109G-14s.
 At the beginning of September they flew to Lithuania in preparation to rejoin the fray, but the defection of squadron leader Mato Dukovac led to the cessation of Croat aerial operations on the Eastern Front.

-Bomber operations over the Eastern Front 1941-42
+Bomber operations

-Officially designated '15.(Kroatische)/KG 53'., the bomber squadron was equipped with Dornier Do 17Z aircraft.
+Officially designated 15.(Kroatische)/KG 53, the bomber squadron was equipped with Dornier Do 17Z aircraft.
 It arrived on the Eastern Front on 25 October 1941, after training at the Grosse Kampfflieger Schule 3, in Greifswald, Germany.
 Their first area of operations was near Vitebsk.
 The rest of the Bomber Squadron's assignments were in the Northern Sector of the Eastern Front, including the bombing of Leningrad and Moscow.
 On 9 November 1941, the Squadron was congratulated by Fieldmarshall Kesselring for its actions thus far.
 After flying some 1,500 sorties on the Eastern Front, the Squadron and its aircraft were re-deployed to Croatia in December 1942, to help combat the growing Partisan threat to the Axis forces in occupied Yugoslavia.